Memory

 Recommendations

 There are no strict rules governing the choice of memory type for your use case.
-Ultimately, the decision lies with you, based on what best suits your project.
-This is why both the datastore and storage support both memory types.
+Ultimately, the decision depends on your patterns and strategy.
+That said, stable memory is strongly recommended for the vast majority of data storage scenarios.

 Default usage